 Once you've created a report, Power BI lets you share it with report "consumers" in your organization.

 Once you've set up your data pipeline to your HIPAA data source, you can relax – as long as nothing changes.
 You have to keep an eye on any modifications that your sources make to the data they deliver.
 You should also watch out for cases where your script doesn't recognize a new data type.
 And since you'll be responsible for maintaining your script, every time your users want slightly different information, you'll have to modify the script.
 Keep in mind that HIPAA is all about rules and compliance, so you'll also have to know what HIPAA permits and proscribes, as will anyone else who works on the script.

 From HIPAA to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing HIPAA data in Power BI is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
 You can find instructions for doing these extractions for leading warehouses on our sister sites HIPAA to Redshift, HIPAA to BigQuery, HIPAA to Azure SQL Data Warehouse, HIPAA to PostgreSQL, HIPAA to Panoply, and HIPAA to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from HIPAA to Power BI automatically.
-With just a few clicks, Stitch starts extracting your HIPAA data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Power BI.
+Products like Stitch were built to move data automatically, making it easy to integrate HIPAA with Power BI.
+With just a few clicks, Stitch starts extracting your HIPAA data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Power BI.